Today we will tell you about the energetic and talented singer and drummer Taylor Hawkins.

 The album was scheduled for release in May 1997 but the band lacked a drummer.
 Dave Grohl, who knew Hawkins during Alanis' tour, approached him to recommend a drummer for his band.
 But Dave did not expect Hawkins to want the role himself !!

-The two met in Hawkins house and it was a love in first site !!
+The two met in Hawkins's house and it was love at first site !!

 8. On March 18th, 1997, Hawkins officially joined the Foo Fighters which also became the main band in his life.

 9. In 1998, Hawkins participated in guitarist Brian May's second solo album called "Another World" and recorded the drums for the song "Cyborg".